(Photo Credit: Pixabay)

 It's summer all year round in Singapore and you might think that such weather is perfect for washing your car.
 But it has been widely accepted that you should NOT wash your car in hot weather.
 This is because water and soap dry up much faster under the sun, leaving unsightly water spots or even swirl marks on your vehicle.

 3. Using only one bucket of soap mixture to wash your car.

 (Photo Credit: CCV)

-Despite the constant reminder of the need for water conservation, you should not use a single bucket of water to wash your car.
-You're just soaking your wash mitt into a bucket of grit-filled water and using that to clean your car.
+Despite the need for water conservation, you should not use a single bucket of water to wash your car.
+You're just soaking your wash mitt into a bucket of grit-filled water and using that to clean your vehicle.
 Try the two-bucket wash method – one bucket of soap mixture and another bucket of clean water.
 Soak your wash mitt into the bucket of clean water to rinse out any dirt particles before you put it back into the bucket of soap mixture and continue washing your car.

 4. Pouring the bucket of soapy water over your car after washing.